dinkelburg/diversdesk/diversdesk/src/content/blog/en/top-features-in-dive-center-management-software.md

 <h3>What Diversdesk offers</h3>
 <p>
 Diversdesk gives you a simple, visual overview of how your dive center is performing.
 You can see your incoming revenue, outstanding payments, top-selling activities, where your customers are coming from, and how they made their bookings.
 It’s all live, and it’s all in one screen.
 I’ve found it really helpful for both finance and marketing.
 Whether you want to check how the month is going or look at which trips are most popular, it’s all right there when you need it.
-Find out more here! <a href="https://www.diversdesk.com/blog/en/blog8-dive-center-metrics/" target="_blank" rel="noopener noreferrer">Dive Center Metrics</a>
+Find out more here! <a href="https://www.diversdesk.com/blog/en/blog8-dive-center-metrics/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Dive Center Metrics</a>
 </p>

 <h2 id="mobile-access-and-cloud-sync" class="section-heading">4.
 Mobile Access and Cloud Sync</h2>